nikiteshnandale/PopCorn-Time/README.md

-This is a movie app empowered with React, Material UI, TMDB Api and many other things, in order to provide you a perfect content to watch in your free time.
+This is a movie app empowered by React, Material UI, TMDB Api and many other things, in order to provide you a perfect content to watch in your free time.